pnp/blog/content/post/office-add-ins-community-call-september-8-2021.md

 which also uses the [Office Add-in Node.js code sample](https://github.com/OfficeDev/PnP-OfficeAddins/tree/main/Samples/auth/Office-Add-in-NodeJS-SSO).

-You shouldn\'t be running into issues opening a fallback dialog.
-If you\'re still having issues with the browser opening in a separate window, can you provide more information at
+You shouldn't be running into issues opening a fallback dialog.
+If you're still having issues with the browser opening in a separate window, can you provide more information at
 <https://github.com/OfficeDev/office-js/issues>?
 We can follow up and
 see if we can resolve the issue.